RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP IAM/Overview of GCP IAM Services.md

   - Principal access boundary (PAB) policies

 ## Allow Policies
-To grant principals access to resources, use IAM allow policies.
+- To grant principals access to resources, use IAM allow policies.

-Allow policies let you grant access to resources in Google Cloud.
-Allow policies are made up of role bindings and metadata.
-Role bindings specify which principals should have a certain role on the resource.
+- Allow policies let you grant access to resources in Google Cloud.
+- **Allow policies are made up of role bindings and metadata. **
+- Role bindings specify which principals should have a certain role on the resource.

-Allow policies are always attached to a single resource.
-After you attach an allow policy to a resource, the policy is inherited by that resource's descendants.
+- Allow policies are always attached to a single resource.
+- After you attach an allow policy to a resource, the policy is inherited by that resource's descendants.

-To create and apply an allow policy, you identify a resource that accepts allow policies, then use that resource's setIamPolicy method to create the allow policy.
-All principals in the allow policy are granted the specified roles on the resource and all of the resource's descendants.
-Each resource can have only one allow policy attached to it.
+- To create and apply an allow policy, you identify a resource that accepts allow policies, then use that resource's setIamPolicy method to create the allow policy.

-For more information about allow policies, see Understanding allow policies.
+- All principals in the allow policy are granted the specified roles on the resource and all of the resource's descendants.
+- Each resource can have only one allow policy attached to it.

+## Deny policies
+Identity and Access Management (IAM) deny policies let you set guardrails on access to Google Cloud resources.
+With deny policies, you can define deny rules that prevent certain principals from using certain permissions, regardless of the roles they're granted.

+This page provides an overview of deny policies and deny rules.
+To learn how to create and update deny policies, see Deny access to resources.

+How deny policies work
+Deny policies are made up of deny rules.
+Each deny rule specifies the following:

+A set of principals that are denied permissions
+The permissions that the principals are denied, or unable to use
+Optional: The condition that must be true for the permission to be denied When a principal is denied a permission, they can't do anything that requires that permission, regardless of the IAM roles they've been granted.
+This is because IAM always checks relevant deny policies before checking relevant allow policies.
+For details, see policy evaluation.

+To specify where you want a deny policy to apply, you attach it to a project, folder, or organization.
+When a deny policy is attached to one of these resources, the principals in the policy can't use the specified permissions to access the resource, or any of the resource's descendants.
+To learn more about where you can attach a deny policy, see Attachment point on this page.

+You can attach multiple deny policies to a single resource.
+This lets you create separate deny policies for different types of deny rules.
+For example, you could put compliance-related deny rules in one policy, then use another policy for other deny rules.
+Each deny policy is evaluated independently of all other deny policies.

+Each resource can have up to 500 deny policies.
+Together, these deny policies can contain a total of 500 deny rules.
 ## Reader Role (roles/reader)
 ## Writer Role (roles/writer)
 ## Admin Role (roles/admin)